 Each DNA strand contains thousands of genes.
 Gene cloning is the process of replicating a specific set of genes from a strand of DNA.
-Genetic engineering is the process of using gene cloning and other genetic manipulations to achieve isolate specific genes and use it for research and other purposes.
+Genetic engineering is the process of using gene cloning and other genetic manipulations to isolate specific genes and use it for research and other purposes.

 Important Molecular Tools In Genetic Engineering